burrahey/burrahey.github.io/_posts/2018-01-15-final_project_-_random_thoughts.markdown

 Well, there are about two trillion ways to win according to this [Numberphile](https://www.youtube.com/watch?v=yDWPi1pZ0Po&t=36s) video and because my app was clickable the entire real time, I had to make sure that after each player played, the board was checked as quickly and efficiently as possible.
 A Connect Four board is traditionally 6x7, so that's a lot of cells to check for each turn.
 Obviously a nested array structure seemed most conducive to the nested loops I could see myself writing.

 Well, the first thing you have to realize is that you only need to check the spot where the newest token was placed, and you only need to check to see if the most recent player has won.
 However, in a given move, a player could win in the following ways:

 1) **Horizontal:** there are up to four ways to win here, with the most recent token being the left-most place to the right-most place (e.g. [000XXXX], [00XXXX0], [0XXXX00], [XXXX00]

 2) **Vertical:** if your token ended up at least four rows high, you could win by getting four down (that's only one way to win)

 3) **Diagonal:**  there are up to eight ways to win here (four ways on each diagonal: imagine an 'X' shape with our token in the center).

 Okay, cool, so what's the most efficient way to test all of them?
-Here are some of the thoughts my brain had:
-* Should I go for a checksum?
+I wondered, should I go for a checksum?
 E.g if the values of the rows added up to a certain number, then you know it's a win.
 However, this involved the same number of operations as simply checking two values but was potentially more confusing with more chance of bugs.
 I also briefly experimented with entering in "undefined" values rather than zeros and it felt super wrong so I nixed that idea.
-* Should I represent my arrays as zeros or should I fill the arrays as users enter in their tokens?
+I also wondered if I should I represent my arrays as zeros or should I fill the arrays as users enter in their tokens?
 In other words, should my default game look like this:

 ```
 const defaultGame = [
   [0,0,0,0,0,0,0],